-A closer look at Rhine Glacier, one of the palaeo ice sheet's largest outlets, reveals a spatial migration of the modelled rapid erosion areas.
-During stages of glacier advance and maximum extension, erosion is modelled to be under $1 \text{ mm a}^{-1}$ and restricted to the lower parts of the catchment, while much of the intra-montane Alps (modelled to be largely cold-based; Fig. 6c in Seguinot et al., 2018) experience insignificant erosion potential (Fig. 3a and b).
-The potential erosion rates both increase and propagate inwards during periods of glacier retreat (Fig. 3c and e).
+A closer look at the Rhine Glacier, one of the paleo-ice sheet's largest outlets, reveals a spatial migration of the modelled rapid erosion areas.
+During stages of glacier advance and maximum extension, erosion is modelled to be under 1 mm a-1 and restricted the lower parts of the catchment, while much of the intra-montane Alps (modelled to be largely cold-based, Fig. 6c in Seguinot et al., 2018), experience insignificant erosion potential (Fig. 3a and db).
+The modelled potential erosion rates both increase and propagate inwards during periods of glacier retreat (Fig. 3b, c and de).

-The results found in the Rhine Glacier catchment can be generalized to the entire model domain by using (presentday) bedrock altitude as a proxy for along-flow distance (Fig. 4).
-Thus more generally, periods of modelled increasing and maximum ice volume correspond to lower values for elevation-aggregated potential erosion rates, with significant erosion potential restricted to lower elevations.
-In contrast, periods of modelled decreased ice volume correspond to higher local modelled erosion rates and more extensive rapid erosion potential in higher-elevation areas (Fig. 4).
+The results found on the Rhine Glacier catchment can be generalized to the entire model domain by using (present-day) bedrock altitude as a proxy for along-flow distance (Fig. 4).
+Thus more generally, periods of modelled increasing and maxi-

+135 mum ice volume correspond to lower values for elevation-aggregated potential erosion rates, with significant erosion potential restricted to lower elevations.
+On the opposite, periods of modelled decreased ice volume correspond to higher local modelled erosion rates and more extensive rapid erosion potential into higher-elevation areas (Fig. 4).